Easy attention: A simple attention mechanism for temporal predictions with transformers: Methods

-The {well-known} $\rm softmax$ is a generalization of the logistic function used for compressing {$d$-dimensional} vectors of arbitrary real entries to real vectors of the same dimension in the range $[0,1]$, {which is expressed as:}
+in which ${\rm softmax}$ is applied to each row of $\boldsymbol{\alpha}$.
+That well-known activation function is a generalization of the logistic function used for compressing {$d$-dimensional} vectors of arbitrary real entries into real vectors of the same dimension in the range $[0,1]$, with normalized $l_1$-norm.
+Once the attention scores are computed, using Eq. \eqref{eq:attn} the output of the module is obtained.